Woolner - Bayview - Winnellie

 Woolner - Bayview - Winnellie shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Woolner-Bayview-Winnellie has a higher educational attainment than broader averages.
-41.9% of its residents aged 15+ have university qualifications, compared to 27.3% in the Northern Territory and 30.4% nationally.
-Bachelor degrees are most common at 27.7%, followed by postgraduate qualifications (10.2%) and graduate diplomas (4.0%).
-Vocational credentials are also prevalent, with 33.0% of residents aged 15+ holding them, including advanced diplomas (11.3%) and certificates (21.7%).
+Woolner-Bayview-Winnellie has a higher level of educational attainment than broader benchmarks.
+41.9% of residents aged 15 years and above have university qualifications, compared to 27.3% in the Northern Territory and 30.4% nationally.
+Bachelor degrees are the most common at 27.7%, followed by postgraduate qualifications (10.2%) and graduate diplomas (4.0%).
+Vocational credentials are also prevalent, with 33.0% of residents aged 15 years and above holding them – advanced diplomas (11.3%) and certificates (21.7%).

-Educational participation is high, with 31.6% of residents currently enrolled in formal education, including 9.4% in primary, 7.9% in secondary, and 7.9% in tertiary education.
-Educational facilities seem to be located outside the immediate area, requiring families to access schools in neighboring regions.
+Educational participation is high, with 31.6% of residents currently enrolled in formal education.
+This includes 9.4% in primary education, 7.9% in secondary education, and 7.9% pursuing tertiary education.
+Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education